-Mike Kluse is Laboratory Director of the Pacific Northwest National Laboratory, operated by Battelle for the U.S. Department of Energy (DOE).
-He also is Senior Vice President of Battelle.
-Mr. Kluse is responsible for setting the vision and strategic direction of PNNL.
-Since assuming the helm in January 2007, he has focused PNNL on advancing the frontiers of science and solving some of our nationís most complex challenges in energy, the environment, and national security.
-He combines excellence in science and technology, management and operations, and community stewardship to ensure PNNL's world-class research and development..
+Mike Kluse is Director of the Pacific Northwest National Laboratory, operated by Battelle for the U.S. Department of Energy (DOE), and is Senior Vice President of Battelle.
+Mr. Kluse is responsible for setting the vision and strategic direction of PNNL, and since assuming the helm in January 2007, has focused the Laboratory on advancing the frontiers of science and solving some of our nation's most complex challenges in energy, the environment, and national security.

-Mr. Kluse joined Battelle at its Columbus corporate headquarters in 1976 as a defense and space systems research scientist.
-He quickly moved up through the management ranks, serving as Vice President of Battelle's Defense Engineering business and Vice President and General Manager of Battelle's Navy Sector.
-Mr. Kluse then moved to PNNL in 1997 to lead PNNL's national security business, which he greatly expanded in scope, impact and the number of clients.
+Mr. Kluse joined Battelle at its Columbus, OH corporate headquarters in 1976 as a defense and space systems research scientist.
+His research focused on high-fidelity simulation of aerospace and weapons systems; physical performance modeling of optical, electro-optical, infrared, and radar target acquisition sensors; and variance reduction techniques in large-scale simulations.
+Prior to becoming the Director of PNNL, Mr. Kluse served as Vice President of Battelle's Defense Engineering business and Vice President/General Manager of Battelle's Navy Sector.
+He moved to Richland, WA in 1997 to lead PNNL's national security directorate, which he greatly expanded in scope, impact, and the number of clients.

 Mr. Kluse holds a B.S. degree in Systems Analysis from Miami University, and a M.S. degree in Industrial and Systems Engineering from The Ohio State University.